 Glutamine is an essential part of any regime designed to quickly restore healthy mucous membranes and reduce allergic potential.
 It is also a powerful nutrient for supporting proper immune function and protecting the liver.
 For this reason, I not only recommend it as part of healing a leaky gut – thereby reducing your allergic potential – but also for anyone experiencing allergy symptoms.
 As part of a daily anti-allergy regime take 500mg.
 Or if you suspect you have a leaky gut (which usually goes hand in hand with allergies), increase this dose to 8g a day for three weeks.
 If you use glutamine powder, stir it into cold water – a heaped teaspoon is about 4g.
 For best results, drink this solution on an empty stomach first or last thing.

-Bromelain is a collection of proteolytic (literally meaning protein breakdown) enzymes found in pineapple stems that have considerable anti-inflammatory and anti-swelling properties.
+Bromelain is a collection of proteolytic (literally meaning Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… breakdown) enzymes found in pineapple stems that have considerable anti-inflammatory and anti-swelling properties.
 In a double-blind clinical trial, participants given 160mg of Bromelain daily experienced significant improvements in nasal drainage, swelling and restored free breathing, compared to those on dummy treatment.
 Take up to 300mg daily if you are having an allergic reaction or 100mg daily to reduce your allergic potential.

-• Further reduce your allergic potential by avoiding highly allergenic foods such as wheat, gluten (rich in wheat, rye and barley) and yeast.
-Kamut wheat products, however, tend not to produce 'intolerant' reactrion seen with modern wheat.
+- Further reduce your allergic potential by avoiding highly allergenic foods such as wheat, Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… (rich in wheat, rye and barley) and yeast.
+Kamut wheat products, however, tend not to produce ‘intolerant’ reactrion seen with modern wheat.

-• Up your consumption of fresh fruits and vegetables.
+- Up your consumption of fresh fruits and vegetables.
 Have at least 3 servings of fruit, a large mixed salad and 3 portions of vegetables daily.
 Choose local, organic produce.
-Local because there will be less depletion of antioxidant nutrients and organic to avoid pesticide residue which itself is an allergen.
+Local because there will be less depletion of antioxidant nutrients and organic to avoid pesticide residue which itself is an An allergen is a substance that is foreign to the body and which can cause an allergic reaction in certain people.
+Pollen is an example….
 Eat plenty of these foods raw.

 - A probiotic supplement providing both Lactobacillus and Bifidobacteria

-- A combination supplement providing Quercitin, Bromelain, MSM, Vitamin C and Glutamine
+- A combination supplement providing Quercetin, Bromelain, MSM, Vitamin C and Glutamine